nesitor/interview-accountapi/README.md

-# Form3 Take Home Exercise
+# Andrés Díaz Take Home Exercise

 ## Instructions
 The goal of this exercise is to write a client library in Go to access our fake account API, which is provided as a Docker